Kokichi Sugihara: Illusions

 His interest in illusions stems from his research in the 1980s on automating the analysis of perspective drawings, which he published in the 1986 MIT Press book Machine Interpretation of Line Drawings.
 When he asked his computer system to interpret impossible objects such as the ones in the art of M. C. Escher, he discovered that they could be interpreted as drawings of real objects with unexpected shapes.

 Other research

 Sugihara's research also includes the study of Voronoi diagrams.
-With three co-authors, he wrote Spatial Tessellations: Concepts and Applications of Voronoi Diagrams (Wiley, 1994; 2nd ed., 2009).
+With three co-authors: Atsuyuki Okabe, Barry Boots, and Sung Nok Chiu, he wrote Spatial Tessellations: Concepts and Applications of Voronoi Diagrams (Wiley, 1994; 2nd ed., 2009).